 The business model targets a diverse range of customer segments within the maritime industry, including shipowners, operators, shipyards, retrofit service providers, and regulatory bodies.
 By addressing the specific needs of each segment, the model ensures broad market appeal and relevance.
 Shipowners and operators, for instance, are primarily concerned with reducing operational costs and ensuring compliance with environmental regulations.
 Shipyards and retrofit service providers, on the other hand, are interested in integrating advanced technologies that can be offered to their clients as value-added services.
+It could be beneficial for the DSS to attract technology providers, thereby gaining access to data for a wider range of retrofit technologies, which in turn could prove instrumental in attracting new users to the platform.
+Alternatively, a technology provider independent DSS could attract customers that are interested in principles, options and potentials without committing to a specific solution from the start.
 By engaging regulatory bodies and industry associations, RETROFIT55 can also influence policy development and ensure that its solutions are aligned with current and future regulatory requirements.